fitbenchmarking/fitbenchmarking/fitbenchmarking/templates/table_descriptions.rst

 runtime: Start

-The timing results are calculate from an average using the `timeit <https://docs.python.org/2/library/timeit.html>`_  module in python.
+The timing results are calculated from an average using the `timeit <https://docs.python.org/2/library/timeit.html>`_  module in python.
 The number of runs can be set in :ref:`options`.

 runtime: End